 - Victoria's EdTech Value Proposition presents Victoria’s EdTech capabilities and profiles case studies of select Victorian EdTech companies.

-- Our Global Education Network is located in 12 key Victorian Government Trade and Investment (VGTI) offices around the globe.
-Education Services Managers (ESMs) provide on-the-ground support to Victorian education and training institutions and EdTech companies interested in accessing new opportunities and growing their overseas business development activities.
-ESMs can also assist international governments, education institutions and EdTech companies looking for opportunities in Victoria.
+- Our Global Education Network is supported by 14 education representatives based in key offshore markets.
+Our representatives provide on-the-ground support to Victorian education and training institutions interested in accessing new opportunities and growing their overseas business development activities.
+Our network can also assist international governments and education institutions looking for opportunities in Victoria.

-- Visit our international education market insights page for seasonal updates, including EdTech opportunities, from our ESMs.
+- Visit our international education market insights page for the latest market updates.

 - Learn why Victoria is an investment destination of choice and explore our strengths in tech and innovation.